 If you are suffering injuries from a motorcycle accident, regaining your health should be your top priority.
-Unfortunately, that can be difficult to focus on when you are worried about medical bills and other mounting expenses at times, especially if you are also out of work because of your injuries.
+Unfortunately, that can be difficult to focus on when you are worried about medical bills and other mounting expenses, especially if you are also out of work because of your injuries.

 If you have insurance companies demanding statements or lawyers asking questions, the situation can become even more stressful.
-Fortunately, a Lincoln motorcycle accident lawyer could assist you.
+Fortunately, a Lincoln motorcycle accident lawyer at Berry Law can assist you.

-A dedicated Berry Law Firm personal injury attorney can provide guidance, handle paperwork, and answer legal questions on your behalf so you can focus on your recovery.
+A dedicated personal injury attorney with our firm can provide guidance, handle paperwork, and answer legal questions on your behalf so you can focus on your recovery.
 Furthermore, if you can prove another person’s negligence caused your accident, you may be entitled to recover substantial compensation.

 Unique Factors to Motorcycle Crashes

 In a variety of ways, motorcycles differ substantially from other vehicles that operate at highway speeds.
 Their smaller size makes them more maneuverable, but it also creates greater vulnerabilities to operators and passengers.

 Motorcycle riders lack the protections afforded to those driving enclosed vehicles, so accidents are more likely to result in serious injuries.
 In addition, because riders must balance on two wheels, conditions that affect the surface of the road often pose much greater hazards to cyclists than to people driving vehicles with four or more wheels.